heartistizio/notes/javascript/functional-js/function-purity.md

 - binary - takes two inputs, returns one output

-- enary - function that takes more inputs
+- n-ary (enary) - function that takes more inputs